If you're looking for a delicious and simple Elderberry Jam recipe with seeds and no pectin added, then you've come to the right place!

 📦 Storage

-- Jam is best if eaten in the first year but will last for many, many years.
-It also depends on how much sugar you add and if the lid has hermetically closed and it's not a faulty one.
-I always check my jam by looking to see if no air has gone in.
+- Jam is best if eaten in the first year, but it will last for many, many years.
+It also depends on how much sugar you add and if the lid is hermetically closed, and it's not a faulty one.
+I always check my jam by looking to see if any air has gone in.
 How do I know air has gone in?
-You will see fungi on top after a while which means that the jar has to be opened, cleaned by removing a good layer from the top, and taken for consumption.
+You will see fungi on top after a while, which means that the jar has to be opened, cleaned by removing a good layer from the top, and taken for consumption.

 No, you do not want to do this for two reasons.